ligato/docs/docs/user-guide/quickstart.md

 ```

 !!! note
-    According to the ETCD documentation, the API version must be set via environmental variable: `ETCDCTL_API=3`.
+    According to the etcd documentation, the API version must be set via environmental variable: `ETCDCTL_API=3`.
 You can check the the value of this environment variable with the command `echo $ETCDCTL_API`.
 If the version is not set to "3", change it with `export ETCDCTL_API=3`.

-## 4. Run the VPP Agent
+## 4. Run the vpp-agent

-This command starts the Ligato VPP Agent together with the compatible version of the VPP dataplane in a new docker container:
+This command starts the Ligato vpp-agent together with the compatible version of the VPP dataplane in a new docker container:
 ```
 $ docker run -it --rm --name vpp-agent -p 5002:5002 -p 9191:9191 --privileged ligato/vpp-agent
 ```

-Verify the VPP Agent container is running with the following command:
+Verify the vpp-agent container is running with the following command:
 ```
 $ docker ps -f name=vpp-agent
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                                            NAMES
 77df69266072        ligato/vpp-agent    "/bin/sh -c 'rm -f /…"   26 seconds ago      Up 25 seconds       0.0.0.0:5002->5002/tcp, 0.0.0.0:9191->9191/tcp   vpp-agent
 ```
-With the following command you can list all key-value pairs contained in the ETCD store related to the VPP Agent:
+With the following command you can list all key-value pairs contained in the etcd store related to the vpp-agent:

 ```
 $ docker exec etcd etcdctl get --prefix /vnf-agent/